Learning with Density Matrices and Random Features: Related Work

 Since its inception, random features have been used to improve the performance of several kernel methods: kernel ridge regression \citep{avron2017random}, support vector machines (SVM) \citep{sun2018but}, and nonlinear component analysis \citep{xie2015scale}.
 Besides, random features have been used in conjunction with deep learning architectures in different works \citep{arora2019exact, ji2019polylogarithmic, li2019implicit}.

 The combination of RFF and density matrices was initially proposed by~\citet{Gonzalez2020}.
 In that work, RFF are used as a quantum feature map, among others, and the QMC method (Subsection \ref{subsec:QMC}) was presented.
-The emphasis of that work is to show that quantum measurement can be used to do supervised learning.
+In~\citet{Gonzalez2020} the coherent state kernel showed better performance than the Gaussian kernel.
+It is important to notice that the coherent state kernel was calculated exactly while the Gaussian kernel was approximated using RFF.
+It is possible to apply RFF to approximate the coherent state kernel and use it as the quantum feature map in the models presented in this paper.
+The emphasis of~\citet{Gonzalez2020} is to show that quantum measurement can be used to do supervised learning.
 In contrast, the present paper addresses a wider problem with several new contributions: a new method for density estimation based on density matrices and RFF, the proof of the connection between this method and kernel density estimation, and new differentiable models for density estimation, classification and regression.

 The present work can be seen as a type of quantum machine learning (QML), which is generally referred as the field in the intersection of quantum computing and machine learning~\citep{schuld2015introduction,schuld2018supervised}.
 In particular, the methods in this paper are in the subcategory of QML called quantum inspired classical machine learning, where theory and methods from quantum physics are borrowed and adapted to machine learning methods intended to run in classical computers.
 Works in this category include: quantum-inspired recommendation systems~\citep{tang2019quantum}, quantum-inspired kernel-based classification methods~\citep{tiwari2020kernel,Gonzalez2020}, conversational sentiment analysis based on density matrix-like convolutional neural networks~\citep{zhang2019conversational}, dequantised principal component analysis~\citep{tang2019quantuminspired}, among others.